-The Slack App Directory helps users discover apps.
-The apps published are ones that our review team determine to be high-quality, reliable, and useful.
+The apps published are ones that our review team determines to be high-quality, reliable, and useful.

 At a high level, the App Directory is not the right place for your app if it: